Abdul-Ahad2/mail-system-python/README.md

+ - Make sure python is installed.
-To run the project: `cd client && python main.py`
+ - Run this command in the root directory: `cd client && python main.py`